Mummy berry is not a seasonal breakfast cereal. Instead, it is a fungal disease of blueberries.

 Many people believe that they do not like turnips, but this is often because the turnips they tried were too old.
 Old turnips taste bitter.
 This is because of a self-defense chemical produced by many members of the cabbage family.
 Also, some individuals have inherited a pair of genes that make them extra sensitive to the bitterness, so don’t force anyone to try the fruits of these labors.
 It just might not be possible for them to enjoy the flavor.
 That being said, young, tender turnips do not contain as much of the bitterness, so harvest early and often!
 Also, consistent irrigation reduces the chance of your turnips becoming bitter.

 Turnip leaves are a popular side dish in the southeast.
 Tender leaves are less bitter than older leaves.
 Bitterness can be reduced by pouring off the cooking water and replacing it with fresh water and reheating.
 Unlike rutabagas, which have a visible crown or neck between the taproot and the leaves, turnip leaves grow directly from the root.

 How to grow turnips

 Like other root crops, turnips prefer loose soil, but they are resilient plants.
 They can handle conditions that thwart more gentle crops.
-Here in the Bay Area, turnips can be planted February through April, and again in September and October.
+Here in San Jose, California, turnips can be planted February through April, and again in September and October.
 Seeds should be planted 1/2 inch deep, directly into the garden.
 Seedlings should be thinned to 4 to 6 inches apart, when grown for roots, and 2 to 3 inches apart for greens.
 Depending on the variety planted, your turnip crop should be ready within 50 to 75 days.
 Tokyo turnips, which tend to be smaller, are harvestable after only 30 to 60 days!